ptolemybarnes/galactical-relations-koans-dm/README.md

 # Galactical Associations Koans
-Confused about db relationships and writing migrations in Rails?
+Confused about database relations with DataMapper?
 These koans are intended as a learning tool just for you.

 ### Instructions
 1. Clone the repository.